vertexproject/synapse/docs/synapse/userguides/background.rst

   the structure of the data itself.
 Analysis can readily be questioned, reviewed, deconflicted, and ultimately improved.

 - Because Synapse's knowledge store is continually expanded, updated, and revised, it always represents the current, combined understanding of its data and analysis.
-Unlike reports or tickets, Synapse is never stale or outdated.
+Unlike prose reports or tickets, Synapse is never stale or outdated.

-Synapse's hypergraph design addresses many of the shortcomings identified with earlier directed graph and prototype hypergraph systems.
+Synapse's hypergraph design addresses many of the shortcomings we identified with earlier directed graph and prototype hypergraph systems.
 In addition, because our experience taught us the power of a flexible analysis platform over any large and disparate data set, Synapse has been designed to be flexible, modular, and adaptable to **any** knowledge domain - not just cyber threat data.

 Many of the real-world examples in this User Guide reference data from the fields of information technology or cyber threat intelligence, given Synapse’s history.
-But Synapse's structures, processes, and queries can be applied to other knowledge domains and data sets as well. **The intent of Synapse is that any data that could be represented in a spreadsheet, database, or graph database can be represented in a Synapse hypergraph using an appropriate data model.**
+But Synapse's structures, processes, and queries can be applied to other knowledge domains and data sets. **The intent of Synapse is that any data that could be represented in aspreadsheet, database, or graph database can be represented in Synapse using an appropriate data model.**

 .. _bkd-graphs-hypergraphs: